-User Experience Designer, ABS-CBN Corporation Joined over 4 years ago
+User Experience Designer, ABS-CBN Corporation Joined almost 5 years ago

 I haven't logged on DN for years but I religiously make this a morning habit.... until today.
 Thank you Jay and Todd for leading how a community should be - being so raw with your problem and getting a response that effortlessly captures authenticity in lifting people, without any intimidating questions.
 I haven't seen DN go like this since its early days.

 Perhaps a modification in rules and a reassessment of a content strategy (i.e. what kind of posts to share and upload or even ask) could solve this problem.

 Hi guys, wanted to get feedback and critique on my own portfolio (specifically the content and site design) and it would be most amazing to hear from a community that inspires me well, and that is none other than Designer News :)

 p.s.
 I didn't work on the front-end or back-end, just the ui and content.
 Limited capabilities desire limited output, hence no responsive site, enter sadness...

 Trying my luck and transparency here: http://www.daveong.com/ .
 This is a work in progress as I do not develop or code at all.
 I asked a good friend of mine a favor in exchange of designing the interface of his portfolio.

 It took me 3 months of planning and designing the interface because I'd like to think designing your own portfolio is innately hard (one would really want to make ends meet) and about 3 weeks of coding (from front-end to back-end) to develop the site.

 As for the content of my portfolio, I did an audit of how portfolios tell stories of their work and saw a pattern - it starts with a problem, participation, workflow, results.
 This pattern helped me compose the write-ups for my work quickly.